 Chinese can spend more quickly and rapidly than their western counterparts and this is due to digitalization.

 The importance of digital marketing to gain the attention of Chinese consumers

 Considering that the Chinese routine includes many hours per day on the internet, a company that wants to be competitive in a such digitalized market must have a strong presence on the web.

 - Chinese search engines, social media, forums, online magazines, and blogs: all these digital spaces must be used for improving your online reputation.
-To create conversations and reviews about your brands and products on Q&A forums, online press, and social media is fundamental to gain the trust of your target, which is very suspicious, and refer more to this kind of words of mouth methods of recommendation before buying something.
+Creating conversations and reviews about your brands and products on Q&A forums, online press, and social media is fundamental to gaining the trust of your target, which is very suspicious, and refer more to this kind of words of mouth method of recommendation before buying something.
 The creation of content on all these platforms is also useful for doing Organic SEO.
-The more your website has backlinks, the more have the chance to ranks first in the search engine’s results.
+The more your website has backlinks, the more have the chance to rank first in the search engine’s results.

 Baidu: the search engine to promote your prepared dishes in China